 Or you can call it a results-focused workplace, where hiring employees is encouraged to be competitive by ambitious leaders with high expectations.
 And success is a key lever that keeps the organization together.

-Beyond employee wellbeing, culture in the work environment has also been shown to have a tremendous effect on companies’ financial performances.
-So, managing workplace culture is a critical business function nowadays not only to attract talent but also for all the employees are currently working.
+Beyond employee well-being, culture in the work environment has also been shown to tremendously affect companies’ financial performances.
+So, managing workplace culture is a critical business function nowadays not only to attract talent but also for all the employees who are currently working.